-Homeownership remains a big part of the American dream for many folks and we love helping people become homeowners.
-This is one of the main reasons we are a family of homebuilders.
-Recently in Mechanicsville, one of Atlanta’s oldest neighborhoods, we had the pleasure of celebrating the construction of Georgia’s first single family, affordable home construction project via the utilization of federal tax credits.
-This joint housing effort is called Mechanicsville Cityside.
+Homeownership remains a big part of the American dream for many.
+At Brock Built, we love helping people become new homeowners.
+This is one of the main reasons we’re a dedicated family of homebuilders.
+Recently in one of Atlanta’s oldest neighborhoods, Mechanicsville, we had the pleasure of celebrating the construction of Georgia’s first single family, affordable home construction project, Mechanicsville Cityside.

 Mechanicsville is a historic neighborhood that began during Atlanta’s reconstruction in 1870.
-Located just west of the current Turner Field, there are several reasons this area has current and future potential.
 The community gets its unique name from the numerous railway mechanics that lived here with their families in the late 19th century.
 The proximity of nearby rail lines, just south of downtown Atlanta, made it an excellent location for commuting to work.
-Besides the rail workers that lived in the neighborhood, Mechanicsville was also considered a dynamic multi-ethnic community and home to middle-class merchants, budding entrepreneurs, and working class families all living in the area.
-The Atlanta family that began the successful Rich’s department store for over 100 years (sold to Federated in 1976) lived in Mechanicsville when they started in 1867.
-This once popular neighborhood is poised to once again to become a thriving intown neighborhood thanks in part the Cityside project and other plans being developed by the new owners of the Ted and their partners.
+Besides the rail workers that lived in the neighborhood, Mechanicsville was also considered a dynamic multi-ethnic community and home to middle-class merchants, budding entrepreneurs, and working-class families all living in the area.
+Located just west of the current Turner Field, there are several reasons Mechanicsville has current and future potential.
+This aging neighborhood is poised to once again to become a thriving intown Atlanta neighborhood.
+With a fresh modern vision underway, thanks in part to the Mechanicsville Cityside project.
+Plus, there are other plans being developed by the new owners of the Ted and their partners.

 New Chapter for Mechanicsville